 Once you and your future spouse have discussed your financial values and goals, it's time to talk about where the two of you are currently, financially speaking.
 This one can be uncomfortable, but it's absolutely imperative to discuss any outstanding debts or loans.
 It's likely that each of you has some form of debt, whether it be a car loan, student loan, mortgage, or credit card debt.
 A person's debt can tell you quite a bit about their financial responsibility, especially if they have a large revolving balance on their credit cards.
 Debt can be a big source of stress, so it's important to know where you and your partner stand up front before making a lifetime commitment.

 On the other side of the coin from your debts, discuss your current assets with your partner.
 This means disclosing the amount of money you each have in the bank and/or investment accounts.
 Perhaps one of you owns property, that is considered an asset as well.
-This isn't to say that you are required to share everything you might have owned before you got married, this is more about transparency.
-This is a great time to also discuss each of your income, so you can get an idea of how much will be coming in each month to go towards household expenses.
+This isn't to say you're required to share everything you owned before you got married, this is more about transparency.
+This is also a great time to discuss both incomes, so you know how much will be coming in each month to go towards household expenses.

 Credit History and Credit Scores